rdinch/MathResourceStudio-Help/docs/creating-math-documents/save-and-open-a-document.md

 1. On the toolbar at the top of the program window click Save or Save As; or press Ctrl+S on the keyboard.

+!!! tip
-TIP: Select Save As if you want to make a new copy of a previously saved math workshee with a different name.
+    Select Save As if you want to make a new copy of a previously saved math workshee with a different name.

 2. When the Save As window appears, locate the drive and folder where you would like to save the math document file.